Shoes with optimum cushioning, lateral support, and flexibility for daily workouts and studio sessions. See workout shoes

 Nike Free Trainer v7 size and fit

 The Nike Free Trainer v7 is offered in men’s version only.
 The sizes range from 6 to 18 with half-size options available as well.
 The trainer caters to medium-sized feet as it comes in a D – Medium width profile.
 It typically runs true to size and width.
-However, it is advisable to try the shoe in person because of the half-sleeve construction of the upper.

 The Free Trainer v7 features an updated Nike Free sole.
 The new sole has triangular segments that allow it to expand and contract in any direction.
 It helps in delivering more flexibility and freedom of movement for the foot.